Lachlan00/AusPlantScrape/README.md

 base_dir = './images/' # where you want to save the images to
 ```

 The program will save the images into directories based first on *group*, then *family* and then *genus_species_sub.var*.
-Each of the species directory will contains all available images for that plant.Once this is done you can simply execute the program and the images will be downloaded:
+Each of the species directory will contains all available images for that plant.
+Once this is done you can simply execute the program and the images will be downloaded:

 ```bash
 python plant_scraper.py